-Now that lane splitting / lane sharing is officially on the books in CA (Seriously, don’t you want to jump out of your chair right now and shout “YESSSS!!” ?)
-I would like to share my top 10 list of things that motorcyclists do that, frankly, make them suck at lane splitting.
+Now that lane splitting / lane sharing is officially on the books in CA (Seriously, don’t you want to jump for joy right now?!!) we would like to share our top 10 list of things that motorcyclists do that, frankly, make them suck at lane splitting.

-My hope is that some or all of these will resonate with you which will both help you to not suck (you’re welcome!) as well as provide a handy reference that can passed on to your fellow riders.
-Then we can all be happier, safer and piss other motorists off a whole lot less.
+Our hope is that some or all of these points will resonate with you which will both help you to not suck (you’re welcome!) as well as to provide a handy reference which can be passed on to your fellow riders.
+We can then all be happier & safer and piss other motorists off a whole lot less.
 Yay.

-- You make no attempts to let cars know you’re approaching.
+- You make no efforts to let cars know you’re approaching.
 You don’t blip the throttle, you don’t use your horn, flash high beams or weave yet you expect other motorists to magically know that you’re coming up on them.
-It’s YOUR responsibility to stay alive, not theirs.
+It is YOUR responsibility to stay alive, not theirs.
 Start making others aware of your presence.

 - You absolutely MUST get to the front of the traffic line even if you have to cut cars off to get there. -Um, no you mustn’t.
 You’re on a motorbike -in California.
 You pretty much already get to do whatever you want in traffic.
 It is definitely not necessary to be so hell-bent on getting ahead of every last vehicle like its your God-given right.

 - You “almost got hit” on nearly every commute.
 Yeah, you’re doing it wrong.
 I am going out on a limb and suggesting that perhaps your bike is moving faster than your eyes are.
 Try this on your next commute: drop your speed by a few miles per hour while lane splitting.
 I bet you a hundred bucks that your close calls AND your pucker factor drop significantly.